raveintospace/Stanford2023/README.md

 - Animations
 - Transitions
 - MatchedGeometryEffect
+- UserDefaults
 ---
 - Options menu to select the deck, the card color and to check the scoreboard
 - Button to start / restart the game
 - ConfirmationDialog when game ends, user can play again, save the score (if it's a top score) or quit the game
-- Scoreform to save the score
+- Scoreform view to save the score
-- Scoreboard with highest five scores
+- Scoreboard view with highest ten scores & reset possibility
+- Credits view with project's info
 ---
 - Languages: Localized in Catalan, English and Spanish
 - Custom Colors Gold, Silver and UltraViolet (see reference below)
+- Custom App Icon made with Canva
 ---
 **Components**
 - AnimatedactionButton: Button with its actions animated